nicolasfritzges/git/README.md

 ## Git en Windows

-Si se recibe el siguente warnint:
+Si se recibe el siguente warning:

 warning: LF will be replaced by CRLF in ....